wp-plugins/categorytinymce/readme.txt

 == Screenshots ==

-1. A new tinymce enabled category description box is added to the categroy edit screen.
+1. A new tinymce enabled category description box is added to the category edit screen.
 2. The category description box and column are removed form the admin page to keep it looking nice.

 == Changelog ==

+= 1.7 =
+* Added fix to stop description from deleting when saving with multiple empty paragraphs.
+Multiple empty paragraphs will be deleted on saving still but all the data will not be lost.
+If you want to increase spacing between paragraphs use css not empty paragraphs.

 = 1.6 =
 * added shortcode abilities - thanks to nikosnikos for suggested and code.